Daniel-Agoston/Daniel-Agoston/README.md

 - 👋 Hi, I’m @Daniel
-- 👀 I’m interested in learning to code, contribute to open-source code and enhance my network of like-minded individuals.
+- 👀 I’m interested in learning to code, contribute to open-source code and enhance my network of like-minded individuals
 - 🌱 I’m currently studying a Computer Science degree with the University of London
-- 💞️ I’m looking to collaborate on anything, really.
+- 💞️ I’m looking to collaborate on anything, really
 - 📫 How to reach me daniel@fullspectrumsecurity.co.uk

 <!---